Walk on Fulking

 Butterflies and orchids

-During the summer months the north facing bank will be filled with butterflies and moths, such as the marbled white and the six-spot Burnet moth.
+During the summer months the north facing bank will be filled with butterflies and moths, such as the marbled white and the six-spot burnet moth.
 Fragrant and pyramidal orchids are also in abundance here.
 The south facing bank, which gets the most sun, grows wild thyme.

 When you emerge from the sunken track you will be greeted with a breathtaking view.
 Continue forward through the gate ahead and towards the wooden waymarker post which is by the fence on your right.
-This path is now part of the South Downs Way which runs from Eastbourne to Chichester.
+This path is now part of the South Downs Way which runs from Eastbourne to Winchester.
 On your right hand side over the fence from the waymarker post you can see the remains of the Fulking Isolation Hospital.

 Fulking Isolation Hospital